Distributions as Actions: A Unified Framework for Diverse Action Spaces: Conclusions

 \section{Conclusions}

-We introduced the \emph{parameters-as-actions framework}, redefining the agent-environment boundary to treat distribution parameters as actions.
-We showed that the policy gradient update has theoretically lower variance, and developed a practical deep RL algorithm called \emph{Distribution Parameter Actor-Critic} (DPAC) based on this estimator and an improved critic learning update, ICL, tailored to this new setting.
-We showed better or comparable performance to TD3 across 20 environments.
+We introduced the \emph{distributions-as-actions framework}, redefining the agent-environment boundary to treat distribution parameters as actions.
+We showed that the policy gradient update has theoretically lower variance, and developed a practical deep RL algorithm called \emph{Distributions-as-Actions Actor-Critic} (DA-AC) based on this estimator.
+We also introduced an improved critic learning update, ICL, tailored to this new setting.
+We demonstrated that DA-AC achieves competitive performance in diverse settings across continuous, discrete, and hybrid control.

-This reframing allowed us to develop a continuous action algorithm that applies to diverse underlying action types: discrete, continuous, or otherwise structured.
-A key next step is test the algorithm in mixed spaces, and further exploit this reframing for new algorithmic avenues, including model-based methods, hierarchical control, or novel hybrid approaches.
-There are also key open questions around critic learning in this new framework.
-More advanced strategies for training the parameter-space critic could be explored, including off-policy updates at diverse regions of the parameter space or using a learned action-value function \( Q_\qparams(s, a) \) to guide updates of \( \TQ_{\qparams'}(s, \Ta) \).
+This reframing allowed us to develop a continuous action algorithm that applies to diverse underlying action types.
+A key next step is to further exploit this reframing for new algorithmic avenues, including model-based methods, hierarchical control, or novel hybrid approaches.
+See \Cref{sec:app_extending_algorithms} for a discussion of how existing RL algorithms can be extended within this framework.
+There are also key open questions around critic learning.
+More advanced strategies for training the distributions-as-actions critic could be investigated, including off-distribution updates at diverse regions of the parameter space or using a learned action-value function \( Q_\qparams(s, a) \) to guide updates of \( \TQ_{\qparams'}(s, \Ta) \).
 This will also open up new questions about convergence properties for these new variants.